edwin-bluekite/cakephp-restkit/README.md

 * added HAL rendering for both XML and JSON ((needs hardening)
 * added Basic authentication (enable in the config, docs will follow)
-* this readme is terribly outdated
+* this readme is terribly outdated, will update soon
-* HAL responses for collections: https://gist.github.com/bravo-kernel/5568181
-* HAL responses for entities: https://gist.github.com/bravo-kernel/5568855

 ## Features